Anonoei/klipper_auto_speed/README.md

 TEST_ATTEMPTS     | 2       | Re-test this many times if test fails
 ACCEL_MIN         | 1000.0  | Minimum acceleration test may try
 ACCEL_MAX         | 50000.0 | Maximum acceleration test may try
-ACCEL_DIST        | 10.0    | Distance to move when testing, if 0, use total axis - margin
-ACCEL_ITTR        | 1       | How many iterations of the test to perform
-ACCEL_ACCU        | 500.0   | Keep binary searching until the result is this small
-VELOCITY_MIN      | 50.0    | Minimum velocity test may try
+ACCEL_ACCU        | 0.05    | Keep binary searching until the result is within this percentage VELOCITY_MIN      | 50.0    | Minimum velocity test may try
 VELOCITY_MAX      | 5000.0  | Maximum velocity test may try
-VELOCITY_DIST     | 0.0     | Distance to move when testing, if 0, use total axis - margin
-VELOCITY_ITTR     | 1       | How many iterations of the test to perform
-VELOCITY_ACCU     | 50.0    | Keep binary searching until the result is this small
-LEVEL             | 1       | Level the printer if it's not leveled VARIANCE          | 1       | Check endstop variance
+VELOCITY_ACCU     | 0.05    | Keep binary searching until the result is within this percentage LEVEL             | 1       | Level the printer if it's not leveled VARIANCE          | 1       | Check endstop variance